-Cuyahoga Valley features bike paths, a scenic railroad, hiking trails, and a range of flora and fauna.
-The park itself offers lots of things to do from enjoying a train ride through the park, snapping photos of Brandywine Falls, or exploring the Ohio and Erie Canals.
+Cuyahoga Valley features bike paths, scenic railroad, hiking trails, flora, and fauna.
+The park itself offers lots of things to do, from enjoying a train ride through the park, snapping photos of Brandywine Falls, or exploring the Ohio and Erie Canals.

 If you want to see more, visit Kendall Lake.
 It only takes a few minutes to walk around the lake and admire its beauty.

 You can also visit the Everett Covered Bridge.
 It features large wooden planks with hard sides and roofs.
 Or visit the Farmers’ Markets at the nearby Howe Island.

 For those taking a day trip to Cleveland from Cuyahoga Valley, consider an overnight stay in Independence.
 A popular spot among park visitors is the Holiday Inn Cleveland – South Independence.
 It is a central location both for heading back to Cleveland and being close to the park.

 See Related: Things to Do in Lima, Ohio

 Address: 3900 Wildlife Way, Cleveland, Ohio 44109, United States

 A fun-filled visit to the Cleveland Metroparks Zoo is one of the most fun things to do in Cleveland, especially with kids.
 The Cleveland Metroparks Zoo was founded in 1882 and features exhibits like Australian Adventure, Northern Wilderness Trek, and African Savanna.
 Other popular displays include the Asian Highlands and Waterfowl Lake.

 Just outside the zoo’s main entrance, the RainForest is one of the favorite exhibits at the Cleveland Zoo.
 This attraction is in a large glass & granite structure with around two acres of floor space.